LL8054/RepData_PA2/PA2.md

+---
-# Reproducible Research- Peer Assessment 2: A Study of Severe Weather Events and Their Negative Consequences
+title: "Reproducible Research- Peer Assessment 2: A Study of Severe Weather Events and Their Negative Consequences"
+output:
+  html_document:
+    keep_md: true
+---

 ##<font color=blue>Synopsis</font>###
-Synopsis: Immediately after the title, there should be a synopsis which describes and summarizes your analysis in at most 10 complete sentences.
+Severe weather events often happen without warning and are traumatic-  they wreak havoc and destroy property and lives.
+Officials need to know where to efficiently mobilize limited resources to assist with protective actions and cleanup efforts.
+This analysis, while making no suggestions, takes a dataset compiled across the U.S. from 1950 - 2011 and aims to answer two questions related to damages caused by these events:

+1.)
+Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

+2.)
+Across the United States, which types of events have the greatest economic consequences?

+From this analysis, we find the most expensive storm events in terms of population health (fatalities and injuries) were tornadoes and high wind events.
+The storm events that caused the greatest economic consequences were floods and hurricanes.

 ##<font color=blue>Data Processing</font>
-There should be a section titled Data Processing which describes (in words and code) how the data were loaded into R and processed for analysis.
-In particular, your analysis must start from the raw CSV file containing the data.
-You cannot do any preprocessing outside the document.
-If preprocessing is time-consuming you may consider using the cache = TRUE option for certain code chunks.

 ###Obtaining the Data###